 Easy Laminate Flooring – A Less Expensive Alternative to Real Wood Floors

 A lot of times, a neighborhood’s rental market just doesn’t justify spending the type of money it takes to upgrade to a real wood floor.
-So if you want a flooring alternative that’s practical and cost-effective, then laminate flooring is the best path to take.
+So, if you want a flooring alternative that’s practical and cost-effective, then laminate flooring is the best path to take.

-Floor Heating – Is it Easy or Hard to Include as an Upgrade
+Floor Heating – Is it Easy or Hard to Include as an Upgrade?

 If you know what you’re doing, or hire someone who does, heating flooring can be installed without it being too complicated.
 Of course, it does take a lot more time, but in the end, it will be worth all the extra steps you took to take your flooring one step above the norm.
 Heated flooring will certainly add value to your rental property and possibly allow you to raise your monthly rent.